Mitigating Hallucinations in LM-Based TTS Models via Distribution Alignment Using GFlowNets: Hallucination Analysis in LM-based TTS models

 Specifically, for the token probability distribution $P_{t} = \{p_1, \ldots, p_{|C|}\}$ by the model at time step $t$, the token-level uncertainty can be defined as:

 where $|C|$ denotes the vocabulary size.
-We extract the left and right boundaries $i$ and $j$ of each word $W$ within the token sequence to compute the word-level uncertainty $H_{\text{word}}(W_{i:j})$, while the utterance-level uncertainty $H_{\text{utterance}}(S)$ is defined as the average uncertainty over all tokens.
+We extract the left and right boundaries $i$ and $j$ of each character $W$ within the token sequence to compute the character-level uncertainty $H_{\text{character}}(W_{i:j})$, while the utterance-level uncertainty $H_{\text{utterance}}(S)$ is defined as the average uncertainty over all tokens.
 They can be formally defined as follows:

 where $|S|$ denotes the sequence length.
-More detailed discussion can be found in Appendix~\ref{appendix:hdm}.
+More discussion can be found in Appendix~\ref{appendix:hdm}.
 Intuitively quantifying model uncertainty facilitates the exploration of its potential connection to hallucination.